Did you publicly advertise your home for sale on or after January 1, 2018? Is your home within Portland city limits?

 If you said yes to both questions, you may need a Home Energy Score.
 Checking off the steps below will help you determine definitively if you need a Score..

 The policy only applies to home sellers that are listing or advertising a home for sale publicly in any manner starting on or after January 1, 2018 and within Portland’s jurisdictional city boundary.
 Not all Portland addresses are within the jurisdictional boundary of Portland.

 To confirm that a house is within the Portland jurisdictional boundary, enter the address at portlandmaps.com and look for “Portland” next to “Jurisdiction”.
 If the jurisdiction indicated is "Portland", then the home is a part of the requirement.
 If the jurisdiction is "unincorporated" or another city, then it is not included in the ordinance.

 Don't be fooled by the county jurisdiction of the house.
 There are homes in both Clackamas and Washington Counties which fall within the jurisdictional boundary of Portland.
 Always a good idea to check out any Portland address to confirm jurisdiction.

 STEP 2: Exceptions, exemptions and waivers

 There are a handful of circumstances under which otherwise qualifying homes within Portland's jurisdictional boundary might not be required to obtain a Home Energy Score.
-Mobile and manufactured homes and stacked units should not be expected to have a Home Energy Score.
+Mobile, manufactured and floating homes and stacked units should not be expected to have a Home Energy Score.

 There will also be certain instances where a home is exempt from having a Home Energy Score, including foreclosures, condemned or uninhabitable properties.
 To obtain an exemption, please submit an application to the City for consideration.